Fred Astaire Dance Studios Franchise FDD, Profits & Costs

 Frequently Asked Questions

-What are the ongoing fees for a Fred Astaire Dance Studios franchise?
+What funding options are available for a Fred Astaire Dance Studios franchise?

-How much can a Fred Astaire Dance Studios franchise owner expect to earn?
+How long does it take to pay back a Fred Astaire Dance Studios franchise investment?

 Who owns Fred Astaire Dance Studios?